Hutzler's: Downtown expansion

 A five-story building on Saratoga Street and two smaller buildings on Howard Street were added to the Hutzler's downtown location in 1916.
 Then in 1924 another five floors were added to the Saratoga Street building, bringing it up to 10 floors.
 Hutzler's Downstairs, an outlet for discounted merchandise, opened in the store's basement in September 1929.

 A five-story art deco style expansion to the downtown store, described as "Greater Hutzlers", opened on October 1, 1932.
 This building eventually extended to nine floors and became known as the Tower building.

 When it reached the peak of its operations in the 1950s, the Downtown location covered 325,000 sqft of retail space.

 Suburban expansion

 In 1952, after nearly 100 years exclusively on the original site, Hutzler's opened its first branch store in Towson, Maryland.
 Other stores followed at Westview Mall, Eastpoint Mall, Southdale Center (this location was moved to Harundale Mall), Security Square Mall, Harford Mall, White Marsh Mall, and Salisbury Mall.
 In 1980, a small store in the Inner Harbor area was opened.

 Designed for customers using automobiles, rather than pedestrian traffic, the Towson Hutzler's lacked the showcase windows of the downtown store.
 On the third floor of the Towson Hutzler's, customers dining in the store's Valley View Room, also known as the Tea Room, enjoyed a view overlooking the historic Hampton Mansion.
 The store restaurant had its own bakery, featuring Lady Baltimore cake and Goucher cake.
+Like the Tea Room in the Palace building downtown, the Valley View Room in the Towson Hutzler's also held fashion shows.